Crime Statistics in Charlotte

 Charlotte is admired by residents and visitors alike for its comfortable climate, southern charm, and a plethora of attractions.
 It’s home to the NASCAR Hall of Fame, U.S. National Whitewater Center, and much more.
 While Charlotte is a great place to live and visit, it is no stranger to crime.
 Keep reading to learn about crime statistics in Charlotte.

-If you are being investigated for a crime in Charlotte, reach out to the skilled Charlotte criminal defense lawyers at Randall & Stump, PLLC.
+If you are being investigated for a crime in Charlotte, reach out to the skilled Charlotte criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys.
 We have years of experience defending clients against criminal charges, and we’re prepared to help you.
 To schedule a free consultation of your case, contact us today at (980) 237-4579.

 Crimes in Charlotte, NC